About UCLA Labor Studies

 By critically analyzing the theory and practice of current workplace issues, students develop a deeper understanding of the relationships between their education and society at large and how they, as college graduates, can transform the nature of work.
 The program offers:

 - Labor Studies Courses provide students with high quality academic coursework and applied research skills around the current and future state of work in the US and abroad.
-For a complete list of courses offered in the Labor Studies, please view our course listings below.
+For a complete list of courses offered in the Labor Studies, please view our course listings after the requirements section.

 - The Labor Summer Research Program is a research seminar with fieldwork; a way to augment traditional classroom-based learning with experiential learning in a community setting with direct engagement in labor and workplace issues.
 This summer program offers students a unique opportunity to immerse themselves in an applied research experience focused on the Los Angeles labor movement that is leading national efforts to promote social justice for working people.

 - Service-Learning opportunities offered through the Labor Studies program engage students with professionals, community activists, and the public to gain critical perspectives on the program’s core subjects.

 Labor Studies Major Requirements (Effective Fall 2019)

 To be admitted to the Labor Studies major, students must have a minimum grade point average of 2.5 with at least 12 units completed at UCLA, and must have completed all non-language Labor Studies preparation courses.
 These courses can overlap for two majors, without any limitation.

 Preparation for the Major (3 Courses)

 - Required Lower Division Course: LBR STD 10